charlesxu90/phbuilder/README.md

     ```
     pip3 install --index-url https://test.pypi.org/simple/ --no-deps phbuilder
     ```
     This is a testing version of the official PyPI repository (to-be-created later).
-The installation includes the modified CHARMM36M force field as well as all lambdagrouptypes.dat file, which contains the cpHMD-topology parameters.
+The installation includes the modified CHARMM36M force field as well as all lambdagrouptypes.dat file, which contains the CpHMD-topology parameters.
 5. phbuilder has [argcomplete](https://pypi.org/project/argcomplete/) functionality.
 To make sure this works, you should run:
     ```
     activate-global-python-argcomplete --user